Turkey Vulture Identification

 The Turkey Vulture features a bald head with reddish skin similar to that of a turkey.
 They are large birds weighing up to six pounds, with a wingspan up to 32 inches.
 Their long, slim tail and long wings enable it to soar on wind currents with little effort.
 Surprisingly, when taken in as young birds, they can be loyal and charming pets.

 The damage caused by these birds can be impressive.
 They are known to attack roofs, caulking and other exterior surfaces causing extensive damage, and leave bones and carcasses in unpleasant places.
 Being a large bird, their dropping is significant and can build up quickly if a large flock is present creating a serious health risk.
 They also have a reputation of being a noisy bird, especially when fighting over food sources or hanging out in a large group.

 Turkey Vulture Deterrents

-All members of the vulture family are protected under the Migratory Bird Treaty.
+Vultures are protected under the Migratory Bird Treaty Act.
 This is a heavy, aggressive bird that can literally destroy many standard control products.
 The most effective methods of control are electrified heavy duty wire systems like BirdFence (call our offices for more details on this product) or Bird-Shock Flex-Track

 products.
 In some instances heavy duty .96 mm wire tensioned 8 in. high similar to Birdwire